mixxxdj/manual/source/chapters/user_interface.rst

 .. versionadded:: 1.11

-The Preview Deck is a special deck that allows to pre-listen to tracks in the headphones before using them in your mix.
+The Preview Deck is a special deck that allows you to pre-listen to tracks in the headphones before using them in your mix.
 Pre-listening a track does not change the tracks's :guilabel:`Played` state as well as the play counter and is not logged in the :ref:`History <library-history>`.
 Press :kbd:`CTRL` + :kbd:`4`